dmckinnon/stitch/README.md

 ### Exercise 5
 At this point you should know enough theory to make at least a good attempt at finding the best transform - if you are trying to implement this yourself.
 If this takes you a lot of tries, and is full of bugs, don't worry!
 It took me _ages_ to get right.
 The next section is for if you are compiling and playing around with *my* code, and you want to experiment.

-Once this is working - you can display the images to test this, cos if you transform the other image to the first's coordinate frame they should sorta line up - then finish it off with **Composition**.
+You can display the images to test this, cos if you transform the other image to the first's coordinate frame they should sorta line up.
+Another method is to generate some point pairs, where each pair has two of the same point.
+The homography generated should then be the identity matrix.
+To test this on optimsation, add some small error, like +/- .1, to each value.
+The optimiser should return the homography to what it originally was.

+Once this is working, then finish it off with **Composition**.

 ### Tunable parameters
 - MAX_RANSAC_ITERATIONS, in Estimation.h.
 This is the number of RANSAC iterations.
 Too few and we risk not finding a good enough solution.
 Too many and we are wasting processor time.